OUR ROLE

-Each and every member of our Y Family has the opportunity to be a steward of the Y’s mission for inclusion and equity for ALL.
+Each and every member of our Y family has the opportunity to be a steward of the Y’s mission for inclusion and equity for all.
 We invite you to join us in our journey as we continue to partner with other nonprofits and our Skagit community to be a socially responsible organization that creates positive change.

 Our team has compiled a series of resources for anyone looking to learn more about equity as we all work together to create a stronger community that is welcoming to all.